 Obtain an Anatomy Bequest Donation Form.
 Forms can be mailed to you or downloaded and printed from this page.

-The donation authorization consent form is for an individual wishing to donate his/her own body to the Anatomy Bequest Program.
+The donation authorization consent form (available in the "Resources" sidebar) is for an individual wishing to donate their own body to the Anatomy Bequest Program.
 Individuals have to be considered legally competent at the time they complete the consent form.
 If an individual is not able to sign on his/her own behalf, the Anatomy Bequest Program considers next-of-kin or authorizing persons donations on an individual basis.

 You can ask us to mail you a form by:

 - Calling the Anatomy Bequest Program at 612-625-1111, or

 - Emailing the Anatomy Bequest Program at firstname.lastname@example.org

 We suggest that you make copies of your consent form and give them to the individuals who will be notified at the time of your death.
 It is important that your physician, your family and your friends know of your donation consent so they can make sure your wishes are carried out.

 Make sure the Anatomy Bequest Program Donation form is completed, signed and witnessed by two people.
 The signatures do not have to be notarized.
 Please return the original form to the following address:

 3-102 Nils Hasselmo Hall